FuseByExample/external-mq-fabric-client/fabric-ha-setup.md

     mq-create --group mq-west --networks mq-east --networks-username admin --networks-password admin --assign-container MQ-West1,MQ-West2 mq-west-broker

-At this point, our network of brokers -- four instances of JBoss A-MQ, each running in its own container, networked together and with failover -- is up and] running!
+At this point, our network of brokers -- four instances of ActiveMQ, each running in its own container, networked together and with failover -- is up and] running!